Updated: Sep 15

 This was NO POSSESSION RECEIVER...

-He turned on the afterburners for many big plays throughout 2019, most notably on 3rd and 17 vs Texas, but he'd taken the football for a ride of 35+ yards on eleven occasions during the championship campaign, including genius contortions for 71, 42 and 35 yards in each one of LSU's postseason matchups.
+He turned on the afterburners for many big plays throughout LSU's G.O.A.T season, most notably on 3rd and 17 vs Texas, but he'd taken the football for a ride of 35+ yards on eleven occasions during the championship campaign, including genius contortions for 71, 42 and 35 yards in each one of LSU's postseason matchups.

-He wasn't just thought of as a lower ranked receiver who's success would be a pipe dream...horrifically, he wasn't even thought of....thrown away, castoff...and it would be this rejection which would fuel his rise.
+He wasn't just thought of as a lower ranked receiver who's success would be a pipe dream...horrifically, he wasn't even thought of at all by local or national reporters or analysts.....thrown away, castoff...and it would be this rejection which would fuel his rise.